bemosior/aglowbelow.com/index.md

 I structure and facilitate **concentrated reflective processes** for spiritually oriented people from all walks of life.

-The people I work with may find themselves experiencing stagnation, uncertainty, frustration, dissatisfaction, disillusionment, grief, and other similar feelings that indicate change and a need for growth.
+The people I work with may find themselves experiencing stagnation, uncertainty, frustration, dissatisfaction, disillusionment, grief, and other similar feelings that indicate change or a need for growth.

 My clients know how to reflect in order to create a more satisfying situation for themselves and others.
 They have self-knowledge, maturity, and autonomy, and are looking for help that respects and expands their abilities.